- Training

 Source: Deloitte Insights: Corporate Learning Redefined

-• Nearly seven of eight employees agree that pre-recorded training videos are valuable, providing access to information when they need it most.
+- Nearly seven of eight employees agree that pre-recorded training videos are valuable, providing access to information when they need it most.

-• 88% of employees agree that on-demand videos created by subject matter experts are valuable when working on a new or unfamiliar task.
+- 88% of employees agree that on-demand videos created by subject matter experts are valuable when working on a new or unfamiliar task.

-• Four out of five respondents agree that coaching and mentoring done via self-recorded videos would be an effective way to improve skills.
+- Four out of five respondents agree that coaching and mentoring done via self-recorded videos would be an effective way to improve skills.

-• And more than four out of five agree that online training sessions allow access to higher quality instructors.
+- And more than four out of five agree that online training sessions allow access to higher-quality instructors.

 When asked about the usefulness of videos on their companies’ internal sites, however, three-quarters of the employees surveyed said they find more useful videos on the Internet than they do on internal sites.
-This suggests that there is still ample opportunity to for corporate universities and L&D teams alike to really put video learning to work.
+This suggests that there is still ample opportunity for corporate universities and L&D teams alike to really put video learning to work.

 1. Live stream corporate university courses and make them available on-demand

 Instructor-led courses are at the heart of every corporate university.
-But scheduling and logistical challenges make it nearly impossible for every employee to attend a course, requiring instructors to host multiple sessions, often in different locations.
+However, scheduling and logistical challenges make it nearly impossible for every employee to attend a course, requiring instructors to host multiple sessions, often in different locations.

 2. Break down organizational silos

-Video can help employees better understand how each part of the business functions by learning the basics directly from leaders of each group.
+Video can help employees better understand how each part of the business functions by learning the basics directly from the leaders of each group.
 In a video platform like Panopto, all of those videos are searchable and available on-demand, so they can be watched at any time.

 3. Provide video-enabled coaching and mentoring

 Coaching and mentorship programs within corporate universities can also be supported with video.
-Simply recording and reviewing conversations or performance reviews with a coach can make is easier to review action items and develop a plan for success, particularly if scheduling face time is challenging.
+Simply recording and reviewing conversations or performance reviews with a coach can make it easier to review action items and develop a plan for success, particularly if scheduling face time is challenging.
 Video recordings can also be used to demonstrate a skill or simulate role play, which can help professional coaches actually see an employee’s progress.
 A coach can even add comments and notes within a Panopto video to highlight where an employee is working at their best or to deliver better feedback when they may be going off-track.
-Here video can serve as an objective witness, helping coaches or mentors recall specific moments and offer more detailed feedback.
+Here, video can serve as an objective witness, helping coaches or mentors recall specific moments and offer more detailed feedback.

 4. Integrate video learning into other business systems

 As beneficial as video learning is, some businesses don’t use it as much as they would like to because video has traditionally been hard to capture and even harder to share and store.
-An all-in-one video platform makes everything about video easy — from creation and curation to storage, search, and sharing — even incorporating video learning into the business systems you already use is simple with Panopto.
+An all-in-one video platform makes everything about video easy—from creation and curation to storage, search, and sharing—even incorporating video learning into the business systems you already use is simple with Panopto.

 Panopto’s video platform integrates with learning management systems, content management systems, enterprise portals, and more to make your corporate university content even more accessible and useful.
 This means you can embed, find, and even manage video learning within the existing systems that you currently use to support your corporate university.